Deep-learning-based prediction of Precipitable Water Vapor in the Chajnantor area: Data and methodology

 To ensure the reliability of the predictive model, a preprocessing workflow was applied to the raw dataset.
-The workflow involved several sequential steps applied to the initial 1-minute resolution data: 1) data cleaning and outlier removal; 2) linear interpolation to fill missing values; 3) temporal averaging to 3-hour intervals; 4) datasets selection of meteorological variables; 5) Fourier analysis; 6) wavelet-based denoising filter; and 7) z-score normalization of all features.
+The workflow involved several sequential steps applied to the initial 1-minute resolution data: 1) data cleaning and outlier removal; 2) linear interpolation to fill missing values; 3) temporal averaging to 3-hour intervals; 4) dataset selection of meteorological variables; 5) Fourier analysis; 6) wavelet-based denoising filter; and 7) z-score normalization of all features.

-\subsubsection{Data Cleaning}
+\subsubsection{Data cleaning}

-The process began with data cleaning, where outliers were identified and removed using the Interquartile Range (IQR) method.
-Specifically, any data points falling below the first quartile minus 1.5 times the IQR or above the third quartile plus 1.5 times the IQR were considered outliers.
+Outliers were identified using the interquartile range method, which detects anomalous points lying beyond 1.5 times the interquartile distance below Q1 or above Q3.
+Instrumental data flagged as $\pm$999 were also removed before interpolation with time-aware linear methods.

-\subsubsection{Imputation of Missing Values}
+\subsubsection{Imputation of missing values}

-The dataset used in this study, composed of PWV UCSC, PWV APEX, Temp, RH, WS, and WD contained missing data in several variables.
-PWV UCSC had 0.22\% of missing values while PWV APEX had 10.9\%.
-Temp, HR, WS, and WD recorded at APEX each had 7.8\% missing entries.
+The dataset used in this study, composed of PWV UCSC, PWV APEX, Temp, RH, WS, and WD, contained missing data in several variables.
+PWV UCSC had 0.7\% of missing values, while PWV APEX had 20.7\%.
+Temp, RH, WS, and WD each had 8.1\% missing entries.
 These gaps were distributed throughout the year and likely resulted from instrumental issues, such as sensor saturation, temporary outages, or data logging interruptions.

 To ensure continuity in the time series, missing values were imputed using linear interpolation.
-This method was selected for its simplicity and its effectiveness in estimating short, isolated gaps—typically under 30 minutes—without introducing artificial trends or discontinuities.
+This method was selected for its simplicity and its effectiveness in estimating short, isolated gaps (typically under 30 minutes) without introducing artificial trends or discontinuities.

-Furthermore, since the data were subsequently averaged into 3-hour intervals, the interpolation had minimal influence on the overall signal structure.
+Since the data were subsequently averaged into 3-hour intervals, the interpolation had minimal influence on the overall signal structure.
 This approach helped to preserve temporal consistency across variables and ensured that the LSTM model received complete, synchronized input sequences.